 - The challenge of deciding what interest rates should be when submitting a final proposal revisions, is that it is not “What are interest rates today” it is “What will interest rates be at the point that you make the conversion to permanent financing”.

 - Basically, GSA is asking you to provide this interest rate now, when it can be months to years before the tenant actually moves into the building and interest rates can change drastically in that amount of time.

 - Making an exactly accurate amortization rates prediction that far in the future is impossible, but you can make an educated guess by discussing it with your bank and giving yourself a buffer to be safe.

 - Increases in Operating Rent

-- Making sure you are thinking and accounting for all expenses during the GSA lease is extremely important.
+- Making sure you are thinking and accounting for all expenses for your building during the GSA lease is extremely important.
 To help GSA provides the 1217 Form called the Lessor’s Annual Cost Statement (https://www.gsa.gov/reference/forms?search_keyword=1217) that steps through expenses line by line that play into your operating rent.